astropy/astropy/docs/nddata/utils.rst

     >>> print(cutout.slices_small)
     (slice(0, 40, None), slice(0, 50, None))

-There are also two `~astropy.nddata.utils.Cutout` methods to convert pixel positions between the large and cutout arrays::
+There are also two `~astropy.nddata.utils.Cutout2D` methods to convert pixel positions between the large and cutout arrays::

     >>> print(cutout.to_large((1, 2)))